 Of course, there is a GMVN budget-friendly guesthouse, thanks to the Government.
 Apart from that, there are multiple eco-tourism friendly camps between March – October with excellent facilities.
 A couple of nice hotels are also available.

 Khirsu will be a chance for you to reconnect with yourself and the nature around you.
 It is a gorgeous little hamlet with lots to offer, only if you’re willing to go off the beaten path and explore to your heart’s desire.

 The second last on the list of less known places in Uttarakhand is Chopta – Sari Village region.

 Some call it the Switzerland of India, but then again there are numerous locations in the Himalayan region that claim this position.
 Whatever it may be, Chopta is definitely a stunning location full of enchanting meadows and forests.
 Deoria Tal is an important trekking destination located close to Chopta.

 For those who are interested in adventure tourism, Chopta can be a boon.
 Deoria Tal to Chandrashila Peak trekking is by far one of the most important treks.
 Chopta of course also offers stunning views of some Himalayan peaks, including Nanda Devi.

-Although number of people visiting Chopta and nearby places are increasing, Chopta or Sari Villages themselves can still be considered as one of the quaint little offbeat places in Uttarakhand.
+Although the number of people visiting Chopta and nearby places is increasing, Chopta or Sari Villages themselves can still be considered as one of the quaint little offbeat places in Uttarakhand.